Renato Barisani: Biography

-From 1950 to 1955, together with R. De Fusco, G. Tatafiore and A. Venditti, he formed the "Neapolitan concrete art group", moving into geometric-abstract research.
+From 1950 to 1955, together with Renato De Fusco, Guido Tatafiore and Antonio Venditti, he formed the "Neapolitan concrete art group", moving into geometric-abstract research.

 During these years Renato Barisani exhibited at the Abstract and Concrete Art Exhibition in Italy at the National Gallery of Modern Art in Rome and at the collective exhibitions in Montecarlo, Milan and Florence.

 From 1953 to 1957 he was also present in the "Concrete Art Movement" of Milan (MAC), participating in almost all the exhibitions, including historical ones, in Italy and abroad.

 After participating in various national exhibitions, together with the Milanese group (MAC), the Neapolitan concrete art group held an important exhibition in 1954 at the Medea Gallery in Naples.
 In these years, together with a concretist pictorial production, it is outlined the period dedicated to the research of plastic nature by the artist, which mainly sees the use of materials such as painted iron and plexiglass.

 Between 1956 and 1962, on the other hand, it is possible to place a nucleus of informal pictorial works, characterized by a strong material interest clearly visible through the use of mechanical objects.

 From 1960 to 1963, at the invitation of the founder Georges Kasper, he joined the "New European School" in Lausanne.
 In this period he took part in the most important exhibitions in Antwerp, Lausanne, Trieste and Brussels.

 In 1961 Renato Barisani exhibited at the Galleria San Carlo in Naples with a solo show and in 1962 he was invited to exhibit at the XXXI Venice Biennale.
 The same year he won the Sicilia Industria Award in Palermo, Sicily, and the Swiss Abstract Painting Award.

 In 1963 one of his works was exhibited at the Contemporary Italian Paintings exhibition, held in some of the major Australian cities.

 This period shows a return to the pure form of concretist origin that dates back to the mid-1960s.
 The following decades are characterized by the continuous experimentation of different artistic and media languages ranging from geometric research conducted both in painting and sculpture, to material interest, to the use of sensitive paper, to collages with sandpaper, photocopies and other materials.

 From 1964 the artist also devoted himself to the decoration of ceramics, winning the second prize at the "Ceramica Grandecoro" competition and the second prize at the 5th Biennial of Metal Art in Gubbio in Modena in 1969.